event-driven-robotics/importRosbag/README.md

 definition files, we have chosen not to do this, because if we did it we would anyway want to take the resulting data and pick out the bits we wanted.

-Timestamps: We are converting timestamps to 64-bit floats.
+Timestamps: We convert timestamps to 64-bit floats.
 This won't work for you if you care about sub-microsecond precision, for any timestamps encoded as unix time.

 Quaternions: Attention!
-We import quaternions in the form w,x,y,z, which is the convention in certain software, like blender; however, in the rosbag, the native
-form is x,y,z,w.
+If you import any of the types which encode rotations as quaternions, e.g. PoseStamped/Transform/TransformStamped/tfMessage: we import quaternions in the form w,x,y,z, which is the convention in certain software, like blender; however, in the rosbag, the native form is x,y,z,w.

 Example usage: